pointslocal/admin-docs/docs/api_events_showtimes.md

 > API endpoint for movie times.
 Times are grouped by theater.
 Note: pagination and count parameters do not apply to this endpoint.
 It will return all available showtimes and theaters for a given request.

+> *This feature and related endpoints are only available if you have an existing relationship with TMS/Gracenote*

 ##### Request Parameters
 - **guid** ```string``` - Movie's GUID
 - **movie_id** ```int``` - Movie's ID